UPDATED OCT 1, 2019

 Whether you’re interested in a scenic three-mile trek along the waterfront in downtown’s urban core or looking to challenge yourself with a 22-mile journey through the Everglades, we’ve got a trail for you.
-Perfect for joggers and runners of all skill levels, spice up your daily cardio and explore one of these 13 routes.
+Spice up your daily cardio and explore one of these 13 routes.

 Of all the running routes in Miami, Rickenbacker Causeway is definitely the most popular.
 You’ll score unbelievable views of Downtown Miami, Biscayne Bay, and Virginia Key, while cruising along a semi-challenging path for around two and a half miles.
 Fitt Tip: most of this run isn’t shaded, so make sure to wear a hat and lather on some sunscreen before you head out.